hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 Keep in mind that unique constraints also generate unique indexes.
 These indexes are considered as any other unique index and are included in the DAO.

-The primary key unique index is covered by the [Select By Primary Key](./select-by-primary-key.md) method and, therefore, is not implemented as a unique index method.
+The primary key index is covered by the [Select By Primary Key](./select-by-primary-key.md) method and, therefore, is not implemented as a unique index method.